micahriggan/knowhow/CONFIG.md

 Use the source block alongside `knowhow generate` to process a pipeline of files, applying prompts to generate documentation or other artifacts.
 This example demonstrates the configuration for processing meeting recordings, and then running prompts on the resulting transcripts.

 I've been using `CMD+SHIFT+5` to record meetings and then using the `sources` block to process the recordings into notes and tasks.

+When a .mov or audio file is an input, it will automatically create a transcript.txt in the same directory, so we can leverage that txt input in the next step.
+The pipeline is useful for apply one or more prompts to one or more input files.

 ## knowhow embed: documentation embeddings
 ```json